Kapeli/cheatsheets/README.md

 **3. Keyboard shortcuts**

-Keyboard modifiers should be listed in this order: `CMD-SHIFT-CTRL-ALT`.
+Keyboard modifiers should be listed in this order: `CMD+SHIFT+CTRL+ALT`.
 If you don't agree with this order, discuss it [here](https://github.com/Kapeli/cheatsheets/issues/7).

 [![Build Status](https://travis-ci.org/Kapeli/cheatsheets.png?branch=master)](https://travis-ci.org/Kapeli/cheatsheets)